43 Sports Trivia Questions [With Answers]

 Answer: From 1912 to 1948, the Olympics included art competitions.
 Painters, sculptors, architects, writers and musicians competed for medals.

 Almost no one sees this coming.
-Olympic gold medals once went to painting and poetry.
-The founder of the modern Games, Pierre de Coubertin, even won a gold for literature in 1912.
+Olympic gold medals once went to painting and poetry, and the founder of the modern Games, Pierre de Coubertin, won the 1912 literature gold himself.

 41. What bizarre sport was included in the 1900 Paris Olympics but never again?
 (Hard)